hsynercn/nestjs-demo-movie-app/README.md

 - We will provide a PATCH endpoint for update.
 - We will provide a DELETE endpoint for delete.

+NOTE: For list retrieval current implementation is using defined query parameters.
+We could consider using GraphQL or other query building approaches for advanced data retrieval needs.
+But we need to pay attention to security issues, totally flexible query parameters could be a security risk.

 ### Cyclic Dependency Cases

 Current implementation does not contain any cyclic dependency relations.
 We need to avoid cyclic dependencies between modules.
 If one module depends on another module, and other module depends on the first module we have a cyclic dependency case, and possibly we should review the module design.